 Testing with ESP8266

 Now let’s see if everything works.
 I propose you to test with an ESP8266 (Wemos D1 Mini).
-After installing the libraries for the ESP8266 card and restarting the IDE (to reload the examples), connect the card to a USB port.
-Go to the card manager and select Wemos D1 Mini.
+After installing the libraries for the ESP8266 board and restarting the IDE (to reload the examples), connect the board to a USB port.
+Go to the board manager and select Wemos D1 Mini.
 Change the upload speed to 115200 baud, otherwise you may have upload problems.
 Go to the examples and open the AdvancedWebServer example (or any other).
 Change the SSID and password that corresponds to your configuration.
 Finally launch the upload.
 Everything happens as on any other environment (Windows, MacOS, Linux x86).

 Open the serial monitor and choose a speed of 115200 baud.
 Make a Reset on the Wemos.
 Everything works fine.